 The Big Bang Theory entered our lives when physics and comic books were stringently reserved for nerds.
-In 2007 when the pilot of the show was launched, the original trilogy of X-Men had just wrapped up at every movie theater in the country, along with the Spiderman trilogy that starred Tobey Maguire with Emo Spidey.
-At such time, the launch of a physics-centered geeky show with four co-workers and friends sparked a new start of something huge.
+In 2007 when the pilot of the show was launched, the original trilogy of X-Men had just wrapped up at every movie theatre in the country, along with the Spiderman trilogy that starred Tobey Maguire with Emo Spidey.
+At such time, the launch of a physics-centred geeky show with four co-workers and friends sparked a new start of something huge.

->

-> Bill Prady and Chuck Lorre, the colleagues who worked on a Star Trek series and the co-creator of shows like Grace Under Fire and Two and a Half Men, were the masterminds behind The Big Bang Theory.
+Bill Prady and Chuck Lorre, the colleagues who worked on a Star Trek series and the co-creator of shows like Grace Under Fire and Two and a Half Men, were the masterminds behind The Big Bang Theory.
 Despite the backing of their creative teams, the show took a while to take off because it launched when being a nerd wasn’t as mainstream as it happened after the show successfully had a considerable fan base.

 Here are some unknown facts about this popular science and drama fictional show:

 The Series Finale Completed With a Full Circle